automl/HpBandSter/docs/source/quickstart.rst

 .. note::

-        To use CAVE with BOHB, currently you will have to install CAVE from the development-branch (e.g. `pip install git+https://github.com/automl/CAVE@development`).
+        To use CAVE with BOHB, currently you have to install CAVE from the development-branch (e.g. `pip install git+https://github.com/automl/CAVE@development`).